rpnow/rpnow/README.md

 Tested on Ubuntu 16.04 using Docker 17 and Docker-compose 1.9.

-## Installing
-Clone this repository to your local machine.

 ## Running
 RPNow can be run in two distinct modes: development and production.